 As regular readers know, the MTB provides critical import duty relief on hundreds of essential manufacturing inputs that are not available in the U.S., including viscose rayon staple fibers.
 Unfortunately, Congress allowed the duty relief benefits to lapse at the end of 2012, forcing U.S. companies to absorb the additional costs throughout the year and affecting their ability to compete.
 H.R.
 2708, the stalled bill that reinstates MTB relief, includes several provisions covering rayon staple fibers but does not provide for a retroactive refund of tariffs.

-As we keep saying, the best way to convince lawmakers of the importance of this measure and ensure its passage is to emphasize to your representatives in Congress the importance of the MTB to your company’s competitiveness.
-If you would like to send a message to your Congressional lawmakers encouraging them to support passage of the MTB, contact INDA’s Director of Government Affairs Jessica Franken directly at email@example.com to request a template letter and instructions for sending it.
+As we have said repeatedly, the best way to ensure the MTB’s passage is to emphasize to your representatives in Congress its importance to your company’s competitiveness.
+If you would like to send a message to your Congressional lawmakers encouraging them to support passage of the MTB, contact INDA’s Director of Government Affairs Jessica Franken directly at firstname.lastname@example.org to request a template letter and instructions for sending it.
 INDA will continue to keep its members posted about developments as they unfold.